Outing.golf

 Replace the spreadsheet

-Outing.golf collects group input automatically, aggregates budgets and dates, and keeps everything in one place so the organizer is not managing a shared doc nobody fills out the same way.
+Outing.golf collects group input automatically, aggregates budgets and dates, and keeps everything in one planning thread instead of a shared doc nobody fills out the same way.

 Start Planning FreeSee How It Works